Department of Mathematics and Statistics

 Click here for more information.

-Tenure Track Positions in Pure Mathematics and Math Education
+Tenure Track Positions in Pure Mathematics, Math Education and Applied Mathematics

-The Department of Mathematics & Statistics is searching for multiple positions as an assistant or associate professor in the areas of Pure Mathematics or Math Education, to begin August, 2016.
+The Department of Mathematics & Statistics is searching for multiple positions as an assistant or associate professor in the areas of Pure Mathematics, Math Education and Applied Mathematics to begin August, 2016.
 Please follow the link below to access the full vacancy announcement and application information for each position:

 Early Start Simplified